-The basic fact which a policy maker has to bear in mind is that under free trade system deficit in the balance of payment arises mainly either because the aggregate domestic demand for goods and services prices greater than total domestic supply, of domestic and foreign is goods being comparable or because domestic prices are significantly higher than foreign be removed in prices.
-Thus the deficit may two ways by increasing domestic production internationally (a) at an comparable cost of production or (b) by reducing excess demand.
+The basic fact which a maker has to bear in mind policy is that under free trade system deficit in the balance of payment arises mainly aggregate domestic demand for either because the goods services and greater than total domestic supply, prices of domestic and comparable goods or because domestic prices being are significantly higher than foreign prices.
+Thus the deficit may be removed in two ways domestic production by increasing at internationally comparable an cost of production or (b) by reducing excess demand.